Falepili Mobility Pathway

 How do I meet the public interest criteria including health and character?

-All visa applicants will need to undertake a medical examination.
+All Falepili Visa applicants will need to undertake a medical examination.

 All applicants aged 17 years and over will be required to answer questions about their character and provide a police certificate from each country they have lived in, for a total period of 12 months in the past 10 years.

-How and where will the testing for TB take place?
+How and where will the testing for Tuberculosis take place?
 Will the testing be done in Fiji or Tuvalu?
 And if in Fiji, is the testing costs covered by applicant?

 Medical examinations may be undertaken in a visa applicant’s country of residence – including Tuvalu and Fiji.
 If an applicant is living in Tuvalu, they can do their immigration medical examination in Tuvalu at the Princess Margaret Hospital.